Q: What types of donations will pledged candidates refuse?

 Q: What do you hope to accomplish?

-A: Our goal is to kick dirty energy money out of Massachusetts state politics by 2020.
+A: Our goal is to kick dirty energy money out of Massachusetts state politics by 2020, so that the health of our communities and climate drive policy decisions, not dirty energy industry profits.

 Q: How will candidates sign on?

 A: While some legislators will need little persuasion, others may sign on only if they believe they'll get more votes from signing than they would from continuing to take dirty energy money.
 That’s why it’s crucial that voters champion both the pledge and the pledge signers.
 If you'd like resources to ask candidates in your district to sign the pledge, sign up here.
-If you are a candidate who'd like to sign the pledge, contact Better Future Action staffer Andrew Gordon by email (email@example.com) or phone (440-799-3480).
+If you are a candidate who'd like to sign the pledge, contact 350 Mass Action staffer Craig Altemose by email ([email protected]).

 Q: What about grassroots contributions from people who happen to work for one of these ten companies?

 A: We aren't keeping track of any contributions $200 and under.
-This means that if an employee at National Grid wants to give under $200, candidates can accept this money without breaking the pledge.
+This means that if an employee at a listed company wants to give under $200, candidates can accept this money without breaking the pledge.

 Q: How might the pledge evolve over time?

 A: The political environment around climate continues to evolve, and we expect this pledge will too in future election cycles.
-Before the 2018 and 2020 election cycles (and beyond, if necessary), we will look at the various actors advancing dirty energy interests and add any who we see as having undue influence over the political process.
+Before future election cycles, our national coalition will look at the various actors advancing dirty energy interests and add any who we see as having undue influence over the political process.
 At the same time, if any of the companies we have previously listed start unambiguously advancing a clean energy future, we will remove them from this list.

 Q: Why are utilities included in this list?